open-io/oio-sds/Variables.md

 ### gridd.timeout.margin

 > How much time (microseconds) to substract to the deadline before doing a subrequest.
 This is to ensure the remote deadline will occur before the local request timeout.
+This is also the minimal timeout we will set on requests to metadata services.

  * default: **500**
  * type: gint64